ninoNinkovic/LiveStamps/README.md

 [stamp]  : Formatting string.
 Cool and recommended 8).
 See injection flags below.
 [regex]  : Python regex pattern.
 If empty/excluded, the stamp will be static data.
-[strft]  : Python strftime() format to apply to a time value i.e. "%d-%m-%Y"
+[strft]  : Python strftime() format to apply to a time value i.e. "%d-%m-%Y" [menu]   : Group stamp inside a submenu in the right-click context menu
 ```